Popoboss/meet/README.md

-I will be using a cloud-servie provider (AWS Lambda) to provide access tokens.
+I will be using a cloud-service provider (AWS Lambda) to provide access tokens.
 The authorization server’s role in this process is what I'll be using serverless architecture for: delivering authorization tokens.